jovitalukasik/jovitalukasik.github.io/_pages/about.md

   - /about.html
 ---

-I am a researcher in the [Computer Vision group at the University of Siegen](https://www.vsa.informatik.uni-siegen.de).
-Previously, I was a PhD candidate in the computer vision and machine learning group at the Max-Planck-Institute for Informatics and in the focus group of Computer Vision in the Data and Web Science Group at the University of Mannheim.
-I was supervised by [Prof Dr.-Ing.
-Margret Keuper](https://www.vc.informatik.uni-siegen.de/en/keuper-margret).
+I am a PostDoc in the [Computer Vision group](https://www.vsa.informatik.uni-siegen.de) supervised by [Prof. Dr. Michael Moeller](https://sites.google.com/site/michaelmoellermath/) at the University of Siegen since April 2023, working in the DFG research unit "[Learning to Sense](https://www.learning2sense.de/)".
+Previously, I was a Ph.D. candidate supervised by [Prof Dr.-Ing.
+Margret Keuper](https://www.vc.informatik.uni-siegen.de/en/keuper-margret) in the [Computer Vision and Machine Learning](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning) group at the Max-Planck-Institute for Informatics and in the focus group of [Computer Vision in the Data and Web Science Group](https://www.uni-mannheim.de/dws/people/researchers/phd-students/jovita-lukasik/) at the University of Mannheim.

+I received my Bachelor of Science degree in Mathematical Finance at the University of Konstanz in 2015 and my Master of Science degree in Business Mathematics at the University of Mannheim in 2019.

 Together with [Aaron Klein](https://aaronkl.github.io/), [Arber Zela](https://ml.informatik.uni-freiburg.de/profile/zela/) and [Giovanni Zappella](https://giovannizappella.github.io/) I also organize the [AutoML Seminars]( https://automl-seminars.github.io/) as part of the ELLIS units Berlin and Freiburg.
 I was part of the organization team of the second workshop on neural architecture search @ ICLR 2021.

 My research mainly focuses on efficient, unsupervised graph representations and embeddings for supervised surrogate models for neural architecture search.